Runtime Performance of Evolutionary Algorithms for the Chance-constrained Makespan Scheduling Problem: Theoretical Performance for CCMSP-2

-\begin{proof} Let $x_0$ be the initial solution maintained by the RLS that is assumed to be not an equal-solution.
-The optimization process of the RLS based on $x_0$ discussed below is divided into two phases.
+\begin{proof} Let $x_0$ be the initial solution maintained by RLS that is assumed to be not an equal solution.
+The optimization process of RLS based on $x_0$ discussed below is divided into two phases.